 It was nice to have a bit of a break from blogging work.
 I didn't write, I didn't take outfit photos, I reduced my time on social media, and became a human again.
 The holiday season is the busiest time in my profession and having my mom's surgery and such at the same time really wiped me out physically and emotionally.
 I do feel revived and ready to go… however I feel a bit behind.
 I don't usually take off, and I use the end of December to figure out my goals for Wardrobe Oxygen in the new year. have a strategy, a loosely-designed editorial calendar, some new themes and concepts.
 And I have several notes in journals but nothing tangible.

 My idea to rewear clothes came because I didn't have a post for January 2nd but I did have a few photos from a shoot with my jumpsuit.
 I was thinking how it was too late for that outfit to be shared on the blog; we're beyond holiday parties and now it's all about fitness and wellness and dry Januaries and skincare and saving money and being better humans.
 Well, those aren't things I want to monetize or SEO-ize, they're things I want to feel authentic.
 And that jumpsuit is authentic, I've worn it so many times and I have had people compliment it and ask if it's some fancy designer I can't afford.
 Nope, it's from Kohl's.
-So I edited the photos and during it and idea came about.
+So I edited the photos and during the editing an idea came about.
 But that's not my only idea for Wardrobe Oxygen for 2019.

 I really want this site and the community as a whole to be a source of inspiration and affirmation and positivity for smart women.
 Because you all are very intelligent people, you see right through bullshit, you live real lives full of passion and pain and stress and sweetness and you know life isn't made better with an inspirational quote written in gold glitter or a new sweater.
 I want to give you what I want to see and read on the internet.
 So give me some time, I'm going to make these ideas into action and I look forward to your participation, your feedback, and your smart fabulous selves to make this year badass (because it HAS to be better than 2018, right?).